Wintermute0110/kodi-install/README.md

 $
 ```

-Now, tell `git` to set the Kodi source code to the version you want:
+Each tag corresponds to a released version of Kodi.
+Now, tell `git` to set the
+Kodi source code to the version you want:
 ```
 $ git checkout 17.6-Krypton
 ```